jessagon/StudyAlert/README.md

 The profile path by default should end in `Default` if you have no other Chrome profiles.
 I **HIGHLY RECOMMEND** you to make an additional Chrome profile, logging into Prolific and storing your log in creditials with the new profile. **Continued in How to Use section**

-If you followed my advice, and checkED the profile path of your new profile, it should end in `Profile 1`, despite it being the second profile. **This is far more likely to work and give less problems.**
+If you followed my advice, and checked the profile path of your new profile, it should end in `Profile 1`, despite it being the second profile. **This is far more likely to work and give less problems.**

 `PROFILE_TYPE` will be the last part of your path, so in most cases `Default` or `Profile 1`, etc.